The Pixel Scrapper Manifesto

 Our real illiteracy is our inability to create.—Hundertwasser

 We are scrapbookers, digital designers, and artists, and we believe in the inherent value of creative work.
 We believe that art inspires, challenges, and changes us.
 We believe that creative ability is a large part of what makes us human, and we believe that there is more to life than meets the eye.
-We believe that creative works should be valued and protected, built upon, archived, and made accessible to all.
+We believe that creative works should be valued and protected, built upon, archived, and made accessible to as many as possible.

 We believe in fostering a spirit of abundance, and generous creativity.